-Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses.
+Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses or Senior Primary School Masters/Mistresses in the primary section of aided special schools. (updated on 1 September 2022)

 Candidates should have fulfilled all requirements for normal promotion to this rank.
 In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021)